 Outcome Measure(s):

-The primary outcome of interest is the odds of a physician prescribing medications from a is manufacturer that they received non-research payments from.
+The primary outcome of interest is the odds of a physician prescribing medications from a manufacturer that they received non-research payments from

-Our secondary outcome of interest is the prescribing rate of medications within a medication class.
+Our secondary outcome of interest is the physician prescribing rate of medications within a medication class.
 We will calculate the prescribing rate as a percentage of all medications associated with physician payment claim counts divided by the total claims counts for all drugs in that class.
 A claim is the physician’s prescription filled by the pharmacy, which is then submitted to and paid by the insurer.
 The primary predictor of interest is payment from the pharmaceutical industry, defined as a dichotomous yes/no variable for receipt of any payment.
 For the purposes of our analysis, physicians were considered to have received non-research payments if they received at least one cash, non-cash (in-kind), dividend or stock payment from pharmaceutical during the study period.
 Additionally, we will investigate a dose-response relationship between total payment value, frequency of payment, and prescribing practices of physicians.

 Covariables will include physician gender, American Board of Obstetrics and Gynecology-approved fellowship training status, American College of Obstetricians and Gynecologists district, overall physician prescribing volume, and prescribing volume in the therapeutic category.
 The overall prescribing volume of a physician is calculated as the total days’ supply of all drugs of any category prescribed by that physician.
 The therapeutic category prescribing volume is calculated as the days’ supply of all prescriptions for any drugs within the same therapeutic category as the drug made by the company paying the physician.